jerrysong/lyrics_project/README.md

 Track favorite words of your favorite artist!

 ## This project contains following components:
-1. A Hadoop Cluster.
-HDFS is used to store raw lyrics and artists data in JSON format.
+1. A Hadoop Cluster: HDFS is used to store raw lyrics and artists data in JSON format.
-2. Hbase.
-I use Hbase as a persistent database.
+2. Hbase: used as a persistent database.
-3. Hbase Thrift Server.
-I use thrift to serialize and diserialize the data flow into / out from Hbase.
+3. Hbase Thrift Server: used to serialize and diserialize the data flow into / out from Hbase.
-4. Spark.
-I use Spark to process raw data and save the results into Hbase.
+4. Spark: to process raw data and save the results into Hbase.
-5. Yarn.
-I use Yarn as the resource manger and job coordinator of the Hadoop Cluster.
+5. Yarn: as the resource manger and job coordinator of the Hadoop Cluster.
-6. Flask Backend Server.
-I build a backend server which talks to the Hbase database and answers queries from the front end.
+6. Flask Backend Server: to communicate with the Hbase database and service queries from the front end.
-7. Front End.
-I use Bootstrap, JQuery and D3.js to power the front end.
+7. Bootstrap, JQuery and D3.js: for powering the front end.

 ## Dependency
-Please install following software before you proceed.
+Following dependencies are prerequisites and need to be installed first:

     yum install python-devel